 Rotarians are already compiling a list of improvements to be made when funding is available.
 A bit of history

-The former armory was erected by the state of Ohio in 1927, and when it was no longer needed as a National Guard armory the property was sold to the Greenfield Jaycees, who ran it as a recreation center for several years.
+The former Ohio National Guard armory at 156 Jefferson St. in Greenfield was erected by the state of Ohio in 1927, and when it was no longer needed as a National Guard armory the property was sold to the Greenfield Jaycees, who ran it as a recreation center for several years.
 David Moon, who was a member of both the Jaycees and Rotary, was instrumental in convincing the state to sell the facility to the Jaycees in 1975, and Moon helped coordinate the center’s operation for many years.
 When the Jaycees organization folded, the property was transferred to the Greenfield Rotary Club, with Moon continuing to coordinate its usage for many years.

-Another major player in the activities of the Greenfield Rotary Club and in the operation of the rec center was Ralph W. Phillips.
-When Phillips became ill in 1998, the club decided to honor him by naming the rec center after him.
+Another major player in the activities of the Greenfield Rotary Club and in the operation of the Rec Center was Ralph W. Phillips.
+When Phillips became ill in 1998, the club decided to honor him by naming the facility after him.